Better Gummy Texture

 If you're only checking moisture, you're essentially testing a snapshot.
 Adding aw turns texture control into something you can manage proactively.

-When texture problems show up, it’s tempting to blame the gelling system right away.
-In reality, gummy texture is the intersection of three forces that have to work together: water activity, the solids profile, and the gel network.
+When texture problems surface, it's easy to blame the gelling system first.
+But gummy texture lives at the intersection of three forces that have to work together: water activity, the solids profile, and the gel network.

 1) Water activity (aw): controls “stick” and stability